KJLarson/snippets/_pages/07_object.md

 ```

 A JavaScript property name must be a valid JavaScript string or numeric literal.
-If the name begins with a number or has a space, it must be accessed using the
+If the name begins with a number, has a space or hypen, then it must be accessed
-bracket notation.
+using the bracket notation.
 [Read: MDN][1]

 ``` js
 batman.secret identity;     // invalid